raendev/raen/README.md

 Just `raen build` to add fully-typed, discoverable interfaces to your smart contracts.

-[RAEN Admin](https://raen.dev/admin) and New Tools Coming Soon can use these interfaces to make your life easier.
-And make it easier for anyone, present or future, to build apps on your contracts.
+[RAEN Admin](https://raen.dev/admin) and New Tools Coming Soon can use these interfaces to make life easier.

+Without RAEN, there's no easy way for smart contract authors or the people building apps on top of their contracts to know what methods a smart contract has, or what arguments they take.
+Ethereum solves this with [ABIs](https://docs.soliditylang.org/en/develop/abi-spec.html), JSON files that contract authors need to distribute off-chain to app-builders or documentation-maintainers who want to integrate with or describe the contract.
+[Pagoda fka Near Inc](https://near.org/blog/announcing-the-launch-of-pagoda-the-worlds-first-web3-startup-platform/) is working on [a clone of Ethereum's approach](https://github.com/near/near-sdk-rs/blob/41eb838b0d745394d7530aabe363f80dfc649a0c/near-sdk/src/private).

+RAEN leap-frogs this approach.
+It uses a [Wasm-compatible standard](https://github.com/bytecodealliance/wit-bindgen) that is more compact than JSON, can be auto-translated to Pagoda's ABI or other formats like [OpenRPC](https://open-rpc.org/), and will one day merge with Wasm core.
+And RAEN uses smart compression to inject interface information directly into the smart contract while reducing overall contract size.
+No more searching GitHub for ABI files.
+Now they can all live right on-chain.

+In a RAEN-maximized version of NEAR, anyone will be able to easily generate cross-contract call logic, TypeScript libraries, CLIs, [Admin UIs / interactive documentation](https://raen.dev/admin/), [Subgraphs](https://thegraph.com/) and more, just using the contract name.

+The best part?
+Getting started couldn't be easier.
+It's one command.
+Just build your contracts with `raen build`.

 **Rust-only**, for now.
 New to Rust or NEAR?
 Check out **[The RAEN Guide](https://raen.dev/guide)**.

 https://user-images.githubusercontent.com/221614/178541903-7f17b06c-c576-47b1-8c9d-976e43339b9c.mp4

+# Why

+For smart contract authors:

+- Easily see & call all methods in your smart contract with [RAEN Admin](https://raen.dev/admin)

 # About